gistairc/HS-SOD/README.md

-# HS-SOD
-HyperSpectral Salient Object Detection Dataset
+# HyperSpectral Salient Object Detection Dataset (HS-SOD)

 Dataset will be released soon (on May 2018)!